MicrosoftDocs/dynamics-365-fraud-protection/content/case-management-administrator.md

   - Capaedac-fraudprotection
 search.audienceType:
   - developer
-title: Case management for Administrators ms.custom:
+title: Case management for administrators ms.custom:
 ---

-# Case management for Administrators
+# Case management for administrators

-To complete administrator-specific tasks in Case management, you must be assigned one of the following roles:
+To complete administrator-specific tasks in Case management for Microsoft Dynamics 365 Fraud Protection, you must be assigned one of the following roles:

 - All areas of Administrator
 - All areas of Editor